jessepav/lacygoill-wiki-backup/bug/vim.md

     # the script should not be sourced
     const Ref = function('script.func')

-This begs the question: how to handle  the case of an autoloaded function called in a  mapping?
-It seems we  can't use `script.func`.
-We have to use  the true name `script#func()`.
-IMO, this is yet  another hint that – in a mapping –  an Ex command executed between `<Cmd>` and `<CR>` should be run  in the context of the script where the mapping is installed.
-This way, we  would no longer need  `Ref`, and we could  use `script.func`, just like in a Vim9 script:

-    nnoremap <F3> <Cmd>script.func()<CR>

 ---

 `:scriptnames` reports that  the autoload script has been sourced  as soon as we